Sexual violence in South Africa: Violence against the LGBT community

-48% of sexual and gender minorities South Africa have experienced sexual violence.
-This is according to the 2019 study titled 'Are we doing alright?
-Realities of Violence, Mental health, and Access to Healthcare Related to Sexual Orientation and Gender Identity and Expression in South Africa'.
+Violence against gender minorities is common in South Africa, with 48% of lesbian women reporting having experienced sexual violence in their lifetime.

-The study also found that the majority of the violence against LGBTI people in South Africa was linked to homophobia, noting that "more than half of all participants (61%), and two out of three Black participants (67%) felt that the violence they experienced was linked to their sexual orientation and gender identity.
+A 2019 study found that the majority of the violence against LGBTQ people in South Africa was linked to homophobia, noting that "more than half of all participants (61%), and two out of three Black participants (67%) felt that the violence they experienced was linked to their sexual orientation and gender identity.
 Among gender minority participants [transgender and nonbinary individuals], this was even higher, at 70% of participants".

-Comparing their findings to other research on sexual violence amongst the population at large in South Africa, the study notes that "the lifetime prevalence of sexual violence among LGBTI people is very much higher than among the general population".
-On violence victimization long racial lines, it noted that "black participants had also experienced slightly higher levels of all forms of violence, compared to white participants, although these differences were not always statistically significant".
+Comparing their findings to other research on sexual violence amongst the population at large in South Africa, the study notes that "the lifetime prevalence of sexual violence among LGBTQ people is very much higher than among the general population".
+On violence victimization along racial lines, it noted that "black participants had also experienced slightly higher levels of all forms of violence, compared to white participants, although these differences were not always statistically significant".